 Every applicant to the Curtis Institute of Music must audition in person.
-Video and/or audio recordings are not considered in place of a live audition at Curtis except as noted for vocal studies (Voice and Opera).
+Video and/or audio recordings are not considered in place of a live audition at Curtis except as noted for screened departments.
 Applicants to the Composition Department have original compositions examined by that department; finalists interview in Philadelphia.
 Applicants who wish to be double majors must audition separately for each major department and must be admitted by each faculty.

 Auditions are scheduled at the Curtis Institute of Music, 1726 Locust Street, Philadelphia on specific dates for each department at the convenience of the faculty.
 Curtis is unable to honor requests for changes in the scheduled audition dates.

 The filing of an application does not oblige the Curtis Institute of Music to grant an audition.

 Applicants should add email@example.com to their approved senders’ list to ensure receipt of Curtis admissions e-mails.
 In early January applicants are notified by e-mail that their applications have been received.
 By late January those who are granted an audition receive an e-mail announcing their audition date.
 The audition calendar is posted on the Curtis website in January.

 Applicants should be aware that auditions may be videotaped and recorded (for panel review only).

 Some hotels in the vicinity of Curtis provide special discount rates should you need accommodations during your visit to Philadelphia.
 Please mention the Curtis Institute of Music when making your reservations.
 If you mention “college campus visit rate” when making your reservation, you may receive a discounted rate.

 - Club Quarters, 1628 Chestnut Street, (215) 282-5100

 - The Latham, 135 South 17th Street, (877) LATHAM1 (toll-free)

 - Radisson Blu Warwick Hotel Philadelphia, 1701 Locust Street, (800) 333-3333 (toll-free)